Swusan/LCFragGrenade/README.md

 # LCFragGrenade
  Implements Frag Grenade for Lethal Company
- Functional but not complete

-Still Need to Do:
-- Implement Ear Ringing
-Might Do:
+ Like the stun grenade except it explodes.

+### Config Options

+- None right now

+### Planned Features

-- Pin Pull Animation
+- Pin Pull Animation (Maybe)
 - Throw Animation (Stun Grenade doesn't have one so I might not bother)

+### Issues & Suggestions

+Please put any issues or suggestions on the [github](https://github.com/Swusan/LCFragGrenade/issues).
+Also, feel free to contribute!

+#### Known Issues

+- None

+#### Credits

+Development
+- Swusan

+Testing & Emotional Support
+- Antonio
+- gisforGravity

+Special Credit
+- Finnerex (He did a lot, what a guy)